 Note: The only reason you can only use a female Charmander/Charmeleon/Charizard and a male of the other parent in this case is because the female is the only one that can breed its own species.
 If you bred a male Charizard with a female Dragonite, the baby would be a Dratini with Outrage and Dragon Dance!

-But, in fact, either parent can breed down Egg Moves in Generation VI.
+But, in fact, either parent can breed down Egg Moves in Generations 6 and 7.
 Super nifty!

 Keep in mind, Pokémon can't learn all moves this way – each Pokémon has a set list of Egg Moves that they'll be able to inherit.
 To see what Egg Moves a specific Pokémon has, you can check out our Pokédex.